 Of course you can serve this up as an appetizer for events or parties, but this is almost a daily staple in my house.
 Try going beyond just serving with tortilla chips, topping tacos, burritos or reserving it for Mexican cuisine:

-- Top your favorite bowl of keto or low-FODMAP chili
+- Serve on chili or soup -Top your favorite bowl of keto or low-FODMAP chili or my Chicken Taco Soup

 - Add to burgers and sandwiches - add to your list of low-FODMAP condiments